UserBry11/SAIC_parsing/README.md

 2. Sample JSON data was provided.
-   a. 'tsc --init' is used to create a default tsconfig.json file. "resolveJsonModule": true is added to "compilerOptions" {
+   a. 'tsc --init' is used to create a default tsconfig.json file. "resolveJsonModule": true is added to "compilerOptions" {}

-   }
+   >   "compilerOptions": {

+   > "resolveJsonModule": true,

    use:
    > tsc --resolveJsonModule --esModuleInterop --allowSyntheticDefaultImports true saic.ts && node saic.js